fczuardi/pgsm2012/www/wp-content/plugins/iframe/readme.txt

 == Installation ==

-1. Install and activate the plugin on the Plugins page
+1. install and activate the plugin on the Plugins page
-2. Add shortcode `[iframe src="http://player.vimeo.com/video/3261363" width="100%" height="480"]` to page or post content
+2. add shortcode `[iframe src="http://player.vimeo.com/video/819138" width="100%" height="480"]` to page or post content